Litoměřice: Economy

+Transport

+The I/15 road from Most to Česká Lípa passes through the town.

+Litoměřice is served by three train stations.
+The station Litoměřice město is located on the Ústí nad Labem–Kolín line.
+The stations Litoměřice horní nádraží and Litoměřice Cihelna are located on the lines Most–Litoměřice and Česká Lípa–Postoloprty.

 Religion

-The town is the seat of the Roman Catholic Diocese of Litoměřice (part of Archdiocese of Prague), the 4th oldest (and 3rd still existing) Catholic diocese on present Czech territory.
+The town is the seat of the Diocese of Litoměřice (part of Archdiocese of Prague), the 4th oldest (and 3rd still existing) Catholic diocese on present Czech territory.

 Culture

-Litoměřice is known for the annual event Zahrada Čech ("Garden of Bohemia").
+Litoměřice is known for the annual event Zahrada Čech ('garden of Bohemia').
 It is an extensive horticultural trade fair, attended by tens of thousands of people.

 North Bohemian Gallery of Fine Arts is based close the main square.
 Extensive collection spans from 13th century to contemporary art with numerous other exhibitions during the year.
-On the Mírové Square there is also the Gallery and Museum of Litoměřice diocese.
+On the Mírové Square is also the Gallery and Museum of the Diocese of Litoměřice.

+Education

+Litoměřice is home to eight secondary schools, including two public schools: Josef Jungmann Gymnasium and Secondary School of Pedagogy, Hotel Management and Services.
+There are nine primary schools.

 Sights

 Since 1978, the historic centre of Litoměřice has been an urban monument reservation.
 The protected territory is delimited by remains of town walls.
 About 1800 m of town walls is preserved to this day.
 Originally they had four town gates, none of them is preserved.
 Part of the town fortifications was Litoměřice Castle.
 Today it contains an exposition of Czech viticulture.

 Its core form Mírové Square, a large square with an area of about 2 hectares.
 Most of the houses on the square are in the Gothic style.
 The Old Town Hall building on the square is the oldest Renaissance building in the town.
+Originally built in the late Gothic style at the end of the 14th century, it was completely rebuilt in the Renaissance style in 1537–1541.
+In the 19th century, the town hall was moved from the building, and the Old Town Hall was adapted into the regional court.
+From 1927, the building houses the regional museum.
+It is among the most valuable town hall buildings in the Czech Republic and from 2024, it has been protected as a national cultural monument.

-Today, the building serves as a regional museum.
-Other sights on the square include the "Chalice house" (new town hall with a lookout tower in the shape of chalice), Dům u černého orla ("Black Eagle House"; one of the most significant Renaissance houses), or Museum of Crystal Touch.
+Other sights on the square include the "Chalice house" (new town hall with a lookout tower in the shape of chalice), Dům u černého orla ("Black Eagle House"; one of the most significant Renaissance houses), and Museum of Crystal Touch.